This poetic phrase by the legendary Tang poet, Li Ho, translated by David

 had been adopted by Hindustani musicians.
 (Saptaka is the Sanskrit name for

-cluster of seven, or the series of seven swaras (tones) that colletively form
+cluster of seven, or the series of seven swaras (tones) that collectively form

 a complete octave.)

 came to pass that later on, as described in Fence